ShettyPooojA/My-Cv/README.md

 [LinkedIn](https://www.linkedin.com/in/pooja-shetty-6a6a84131/)   [Contact](mailto:ShettyPuja02@gmail.com)

 ## BackGround
-- A Software engineer with over 3 years of experience focused on delivering data driven solutions within Global Client Technology at EY, India.
+- A Software engineer with over 3 years of experience focused on delivering data-driven solutions within Global Client Technology at EY, India.
 - Solid hands on experience in data architecture, database design, data modeling , data integration, analysis, performance tuning, and Agile software development practices
 - Objective: To continuously learn new technologies and embrace new challenges.